Hello again! I hope you’re continuing to keep safe and well – and also staying alert, as is the new watchword here in England.

 Obviously it will be much better when the show is back with an audience in the future, but for the time being this will help us get through the next few weeks of the lockdown.
 There will only be 4 episodes lasting an hour each to begin with, but hopefully if this format proves successful they’ll return for more shows whilst restrictions remain in place, unless they can find some way of getting back to the studio in the coming months.

-Russell Howard’s Home Time has also been good, and has now completed its 9-episode run.
+Online, Russell Howard’s Home Time has now completed its 9-episode run.
 Not all of the guests have interested me, particularly the musical ones, so I’ve skipped through big chunks of most episodes.
-But I’ve enjoyed his chats with fellow comedians in particular, as well as his general reactions to the various updates in the news and the funny videos he’s discovered online.
+But I’ve enjoyed his chats with fellow comedians, as well as his general reactions to the various updates in the news and the funny videos he’s discovered online.

 If you’re a big fan of Russell Howard, you can also enter a competition to win a 15 minute video call with him, and by paying to enter you’re raising money for the children’s charity Barnardo’s.
 On the same site there’s also a prize draw to play a Doctor Who quiz with Catherine Tate and a Walking Dead themed quiz with Lennie James, or you can try and win chats with actress Emma Thompson and footballer Jamie Vardy.